ellvtr/codetest-account/README.md

 cross-browser issues regarding ajax calls and DOM manipulation.

-* NPM packages "npm-run-all" and "http-server" are used to make is easier to run the app locally with NodeJS.
+* NPM packages "npm-run-all" and "http-server" are used to make it easier to run the app locally with NodeJS.

+* A variety of other packages are used as devDependencies to improve the workflow and code structure, e.g. Browserify, Babel, eslint etc.